AjayLiu/inspiration-jar/README.md

    cd ../server
    yarn
    ```
+3. Create a PostgreSQL databse (I used Heroku)
-3. Create a `.env` file in the /server folder and fill in the following info for the backend to function properly
+4. Create a `.env` file in the /server folder and fill in the following info for the backend to function properly (PG = postgres)
    ```
    PG_HOST =
    PG_DATABASE =